hantsy/spring-microservice-sample/README.md

 }
 ```

-`@Data`, `@Builder`, `@NoArgsConstructor` and `@AllArgsConstructor` are from project **Lombok**, which are some helper annotations to make your source codes clean.
-With `@Data`, you can remove the tedious setters, getters of all fields, and the generic `equals`, `hashCode`, `toString` methods.
-These facilities are generated at compile time by JDK **Annotation Processing Tooling**. `@Builder` will generate a inner builder class. `@NoArgsConstructor` will create a none-argument constructor, `@AllArgsConstructor` will take all fields as arguments.
+`@Data`, `@Builder`, `@NoArgsConstructor` and `@AllArgsConstructor` are from project **Lombok**, which provides some helper annotations to make your source codes clean.
+With `@Data`, you can remove the tedious setters, getters of all fields, and the generic `equals`, `hashCode`, `toString` methods. `@Builder` will generate a inner builder class. `@NoArgsConstructor` will create a none-argument constructor, `@AllArgsConstructor` will take all fields as constructor arguments.

+These annotations will be handled by JDK **Annotation Processing Tooling**, and generate code fragment in class files at compile time.

 `@Entity` indicates `Post` is a standard JPA Entity.

-The `@PrePersist` method will be executed before the entity is persisted.
-We use post slug as the unique identifier of a `Post`.
+`@PrePersist` is a JPA lifecycle hook.
+The `@PrePersist` annotated methods will be executed before the entity is persisted.
+We use post slug as the unique identifier of a `Post`, and we use `slugify()` method to generate the post slug automatically.

-`AuditableEntity` is helper class to centralize some common fields of a JPA entity.
+`AuditableEntity` is a helper class to centralize some common fields of a JPA entity in one place.

 ```java
 @Data